How To Throw The Perfect Birthday Party For Your Dog

 How to find the right dog trainer for your corgi

-What If My Corgi Is Reactive?
+What If My Dog Is Reactive?

-Reactive Corgis can still have a great birthday party; you just have to change how you do things.
+Reactive dogs can still have a great birthday party; you just have to change how you do things.
 It might mean that you can’t have other dogs attend, but that doesn’t mean you can’t make it a memorable day for everyone.
 All of the games and decorations can still apply to a dog that doesn’t have friends coming around.

 You just have to plan things so that you and your dog spend more time together celebrating.
 Bake them a cake, put party hats on, and let them tear open their presents so they can plat with their new toys.
-Maybe you can even take them for a Pup Cup (my two love them) if you want to do something extra special
+Maybe you can even take them for a Pup Cup (my two love them) if you want to do something extra special.

 Frequently Asked Questions

-Can Corgis Eat Human Birthday Cake?
+Can Dogs Eat Human Birthday Cake?

-No, Corgis shouldn’t eat human birthday cake.
+No, dogs shouldn’t eat human birthday cake.
 It’s loaded with sugar and artificial flavourings that aren’t good for their health and can make them sick.
 Doggy birthday cakes are more natural and don’t contain masses of sugar and fat, which makes them a healthier option.
 Plus, they are really easy for you to make at home.

-Do Corgis Care About Birthdays?
+Do Dogs Care About Birthdays?

-Your Corgi might not know it’s their birthday, but they definitely know you’re celebrating them.
+Your dog might not know it’s their birthday, but they definitely know you’re celebrating them.
 They care about the love and attention they’re getting, not to mention all the treats and toys that they get to have.
 They care about the fact that they’re getting a lot of attention and that they get to play with their friends or humans for the whole day.

 Are Dog Birthday Parties Normal?